Takuhatsu/oxcryptopunks-image-generator/README.md

 6. Pigeons, zombies, apes, and aliens combinations were also generated with generateCombinations2.js, because only generateCombinations2 checks which numbers are already taken.

-7. When all the types of character are generated, consider to copy/paste images to ./output/images folder and metadata to ./output/metadata folder.
+7. When all the types of character are generated, we copy/paste images to ./output/images folder and metadata to ./output/metadata folder.